SymfonyCasts/vue/README.md

 yarn watch
 ```

+Alternatively, you can run `yarn dev-server --hot` to enable HMR
+(hot module reloading) where changes show up before you run refresh!
+For this to work, you will need to visit your site via `http` instead
+of `https`.

 **Configure the .env (or .env.local) File**

 Open the `.env` file and make any adjustments you need - specifically